-7. [2 marks] Calculate the expected acceleration g (in m/s) using Equation (2).
-Compare this (expected) value of g to the (experimental) class average acceleration of the lead ball using Equation (4).
-Repeat, comparing the (expected) acceleration g and the (experimental) class average acceleration of the wood ball.
-Comment (e.g. similar?).
+7. [2 marks] Calculate the expected acceleration g (in m/s2) using Equation (2).
+Compare this (expected) value of g to the (experimental) class average acceleration of the LEAD ball using Equation (4).
+Then compare the (expected) acceleration g to the (experimental) class average acceleration of the WOOD ball.
+Comment on your results (e.g. similar?).
 8. [1 mark] Can we conclude that the two balls fell at the same rate (i.e. with the same acceleration) within experimental error?
-To answer this, consider whether the difference between the balls' measured accelerations (Q6) is significant given the amount of experimental error in this lab (which is indicated by their deviations from the expected value of g (Q7)).
+To answer this, consider whether the difference between the balls' measured accelerations in Q6 is significant given the amount of experimental error in this lab (which is indicated by their deviations from the expected value of g in Q7).